hazae41/timeout.ts/README.md

 # Timeout for Deno

-Creates (abortable) promises that rejects when the delay is exceeded.
+Create (abortable) promises that rejects when the delay is exceeded.

 Very useful for racing strategies using Promise.race or Abort.race.